 BA, University of California, San Diego, PhD is from the Annenberg School of Communication and Journalism, at the University of Southern California

 Professor Geoffrey Ashton recently joined the Department of Philosophy at USF from the University of Colorado at Colorado Springs, where he also held an appointment as Assistant Professor of Asian Philosophy.
 Prof. Ashton has studied Sanskrit, Thai, and Spanish, and conducted research at numerous institutions of higher learning abroad (twice as a Fulbright scholar), including Jawaharlal Nehru University (Delhi, India), Deccan College (Pune, India), the Jñāna-Pravaha Institute (Varanasi, India...

 PhD, Philosophy (Asian and Comparative Philosophy), University of Hawai’i at Mānoa, MA, Philosophy (Indian Philosophy), University of Hawai'i at Mānoa , MA, South Asian Languages and Civilizations (Sanskrit, Indian Aesthetics), University of Chicago

-MFA, Musical Theatre Writing, NYU, MA, World Arts & Cultures, UCLA, BA/BM, Music Composition/Theory, University of Washington
+MFA in Musical Theatre Writing, NYU Tisch School of the Arts, MA in World Arts & Cultures/Dance, UCLA, BA/BM in Music Composition/Theory, University of Washington

 EdD, International Educational Development, Teachers College, Columbia University , MA, Latin American Studies, Stanford University, BA, Sociology, Stanford University